 Whistleblowers with inside, original source knowledge of fraud involving a government program such as Medicare or Medicaid may be eligible for an award.
 If you think you qualify, give us a call.
 We help our clients receive the maximum whistleblower awards possible and can help protect you against retaliation as well.

-For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731.
+For more information, visit our healthcare fraud whistleblower page.
+Have questions or think you may be entitled to a reward?
+Contact attorney Brian Mahany at or by telephone at .
 All inquiries are protected by the attorney-client privilege and kept in complete confidence.